Power operations in $K$-theory completed at a prime: The completed -theory of free algebras

-so it remains to relate this element to a $p$-th power in the target.
+so it remains to relate this element to a $p$-th power in the target of the spectral sequence.
+By~\cite{LNM1176}*{chapter~IX, theorem~3.3(viii)}, if~$Z_i$ is represented by $[z_i]$, then $Z_i^p+p\dlQ Z_i$ is represented by $[\dlQ z_i]$, therefore $Z_i^p$ is represented by

-By~\cite{LNM1176}*{chapter~IX, theorem~3.3(viii)}, if~$Z_i$ is represented by $[z_i]$, then $\tdlQ Z_i=Z_i^p+p\dlQ Z_i$ is represented by $[\dlQ z_i]$.
 It follows that each such $Z_i$ has non-trivial $p$-th power also represented in the $1$-line.
-This can be extended to show that each $\gamma_{(r)}([\dlQ^sz_i])$ represents an element with non-trivial $p$-th power.
+By induction this can be extended to show that each $\gamma_{(r)}([\dlQ^sz_i])$ represents an element with non-trivial $p$-th power.
 Finally, an easy argument shows that the target is a completed polynomial algebra as stated. \end{proof}

 It is also useful to generalise this to the case of a CW spectrum $Y$ with chosen $0$-cell $S^0\to Y$, where $S^0\xrightarrow{\sim}S$ is the functorial cofibrant replacement of $S$ in the model category of $S$-modules.
 We may then consider the reduced free commutative $S$-algebras $\widetilde{\mathbb{P}}Y$ which is defined as the homotopy pushout of the diagram of solid arrows